vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/New-vROPSDeployment.md

 - Validates that VMware Aria Suite Lifecycle has been deployed in VCF-aware mode and retrieves its details
 - Validates that network connectivity and authentication is possible to VMware Aria Suite Lifecycle
 - Validates that the environment does not already exist in VMware Aria Suite Lifecycle
-- Requests a new deployment of VMware Aria Operations via VMware Aria Suite Lifecycle.
+- Requests a new deployment of VMware Aria Operations via VMware Aria Suite Lifecycle

 ## Examples